 Electoral irregularities manifest in several ways as electoral malpractice, fraudulent falsification of election results, mutilation of result sheets, manipulation of election data, vote and turnout buying, vote bribery (exchange [buying and selling] of votes), overvoting, and even violence.
 In other words, one common feature of electoral irregularities is that they are clandestine and unlawful.
-They are clandestine because "No one who stuffs the ballot box wants to leave a trail of incriminating evidence" to be identified, and unlawful because they usually contravene legal instruments.
-The relationship between electoral irregularities and their composites such as electoral violence, rejection of election outcomes, and voter apathy is a complex one in that they are, in most if not all cases, mutually reinforcing, with elections serving as the umbilical cord that connects them.
-There is also an organic link between electoral fraud and violence in that electoral "fraud takes on a panoply of forms" and it "ranges from procedural violations to the outright use of violence to intimidate voters and poll watchers".
-57
+They are clandestine because "No one who stuffs the ballot box wants to leave a trail of incriminating evidence" to be identified, and unlawful because they usually contravene legal instruments.46 The relationship between electoral irregularities and their composites such as electoral violence, rejection of election outcomes, and voter apathy is a complex one in that they are, in most if not all cases, mutually reinforcing, with elections serving as the umbilical cord that connects them.
+There is also an organic link between electoral fraud and violence in that electoral "fraud takes on a panoply of forms" and it "ranges from procedural violations to the outright use of violence to intimidate voters and poll watchers".47

-The winner-takes-all MES reinforces winner-takes-all or loser-loses-all politics.
-This form of politics breeds the conception of politics as a zero-sum do-or-die game immersed in a Darwinian ecopolitical system where the fittest survive without taking into account any democratic consideration.
-Since 1999, national and sub-national elections in Nigeria have been widely condemned for irregularities and are characterized by rigging, ballot box snatching, and stuffing, clashes along ethnoreligious divides, state-sponsored manipulation, and fraud.
-Thus, instead of serving dual purposes in Nigeria, elections have frequently become violence-ridden and this vitiates the democratic essence of free, fair, and credible elections.
-Between the periods when Nigeria gained 'nominal' independence in 1960, with two elected governments and an aborted democratic process, and in 1999 when the present fourth republic began, the problem of election-related violence involving gruesome bloodshed was not really a big issue.
-The Carter Centre's final report on the 1999 presidential election observed: "There was a wide disparity between the number of voters observed at the polling stations and the final results that have been reported from several states.
-Regrettably, therefore, it is not possible for us to make an accurate judgement about the outcome of the presidential election".
-However, the report did not expressly capture any incidence of bloodshed and election litigations as obviously witnessed in subsequent election cycles beginning from 2003 (see Figure 1 and Table 1).
+The winner-takes-all MES reinforces winner-takes-all or loser-loses-all politics and this form of politics breeds the conception of politics as a do-or-die game in a fashion akin to Darwin's survival of the fittest.
+Since 1999, national and sub-national elections in Nigeria have been widely condemned for irregularities and are characterized by rigging, ballot box snatching, and stuffing, clashes along ethnoreligious divides, state-sponsored manipulation, and fraud.48 Thus, instead of serving dual purposes in Nigeria, elections have frequently become violence-ridden and this vitiates the democratic essence of free, fair, and credible elections.
+Between the periods when Nigeria gained 'nominal' independence in 1960, with two elected governments and an aborted democratic process, and in 1999 when the present fourth republic began, the problem of election-related violence involving gruesome bloodshed was not really a big issue.49 The Carter Centre's final report on the 1999 presidential election observed: "There was a wide disparity between the number of voters observed at the polling stations and the final results that have been reported from several states.
+Regrettably, therefore, it is not possible for us to make an accurate judgement about the outcome of the presidential election".50 However, the report did not expressly capture any incidence of bloodshed and election litigations as obviously witnessed in subsequent election cycles beginning from 2003 (see Figure 1 and Table 1).